Kim Kardashian Reportedly Helping Her Kids Adjust To Psalm West’s Arrival

 As for the oldest sibling, North West, she’s reportedly used to being the center of attention and running the show.
 So, Kim Kardashian has reportedly been allowing her to help pick out baby Psalm’s clothing items so that she feels involved.

-In addition, Kim and Kanye have allegedly sparred no expense for the lavish birthday party they’re planning for their oldest child next month.
+In addition, Kim and Kanye have allegedly spared no expense for the lavish birthday party they’re planning for their oldest child next month.

-As for North’s reaction to Psalm, the insider reveals that she hasn’t had any jealously issues, and that she treats her new little brother like a doll, and completely adores him.
+As for North’s reaction to Psalm, the insider reveals that she hasn’t had any jealously issues and that she treats her new little brother like a doll, and completely adores him.